Processing Digital Infrared Photography

 - Too much structure will reduce the soft ethereal effect so be careful when using these sliders.
 Also consider using a negative setting.

 - If you add film grain, set the Hard/Soft slider to Soft for a more forgiving grain effect.
 Too hard a grain pattern can damage the other effects.

 Below you can see the finished infrared conversion.

 If you would like to learn more about how to use Nik Silver Efex Pro see my book “Dramatic Black & White Photography Using Nik Silver Efex Pro”.

-Processing infrared images is just like processing any other RAW file.
+Processing an infrared image is like processing any other RAW file.
 The most important aspect is having a vision of what you are trying to create.
 Once you understand this, you can identify the image adjustments you need to apply.

 FREE Book Offer

 Get your FREE copy of "6 Steps to Shooting Brilliant Landscape Photography" by subscribing to my monthly newsletter.